rach/suma/README.md

 ###Running Suma

 We provide 2 examples of config files with already a section to run `uWSGI` with some basic settings.
-First, you need to install [uWSGI](https://pypi.python.org/pypi/uWSGI) and [https://pypi.python.org/pypi/PasteScript]()
+First, you need to install [uWSGI](https://pypi.python.org/pypi/uWSGI).

     # activating the virtualenv
     source ~/.virtualenv/suma/bin/activate

     # installing dependencies to run suma
-    pip install PasteScript uwsgi
+    pip install uwsgi

     # running the private api on the port 8081